sameersbn/docker-gitlab/README.md

 When using CA certified certificates, these files are provided to you by the CA. When using self-signed certificates you need to generate these files yourself.
 Skip the following section if you are armed with CA certified SSL certificates.

+Jump to the [Using HTTPS with a load balancer](using-https-with-a-load-balancer) section if you are using a load balancer such as hipache, haproxy or nginx.

 #### Generation of Self Signed Certificates
 Generation of self-signed SSL certificates involves a simple 3 step procedure.